anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 anyscale job submit configs/jobs/mistral_dpo_job.yaml
 ```

-This should take about `TODO` hours.
+This should take about 8 hours.

-💡 INSIGHT: This fine-tuning job inherits the compute configuration of the current workspace, with auto-scaling enabled.
+💡 INSIGHT: This fine-tuning job inherits the compute configuration of the current workspace - meaning the job runs on a CPU-only head node with auto-scaling enabled.
 Sometimes, the nodes you get with auto-scaling can be in-efficient for fine-tuning due to inter-node communication costs (Say you get 2 4xA10 nodes instead of 8xA10s due to availability).
 You can explicitly set the compute configuration for the job with a set number of worker nodes to avoid this.
-More here: https://docs.anyscale.com/llms/finetuning/guides/optimize_cost#configurations
+More on compute configurations here: https://docs.anyscale.com/configuration/compute-configuration

 # Step 3: Evaluation